-Research Facilities: Clinical investigation is conducted on many services of NYP.
-Research activities are ongoing in the Program for Anxiety and Traumatic Stress Studies, the Women's Program, the Neuroimaging Laboratory and Sackler Institute at the NYP/Weill Cornell Medical

-Center, the Eating Disorders Program, the Center for Youth Mental Health, the Adolescent Partial Hospital, the Weill Cornell Institute for Geriatric Psychiatry, and the Psychiatry Division of Memorial Sloan Kettering Hospital.
+Research Facilities: Clinical investigation is conducted on many services of The NewYork-Presbyterian Hospital.
+Research activities are ongoing in the Program for Anxiety and Traumatic Stress Studies, the Women's Program, the Neuroimaging Laboratory and Sackler Institute at the Payne Whitney Manhattan, the Eating Disorders Program, the Youth Anxiety Center, the Adolescent Partial Hospital, the Center for Geriatric Services at the Westchester Behavioral Health Center, and the Psychiatry Division of Memorial Sloan Kettering Hospital.
 Computer facilities are available at all research sites.
 Interns are encouraged to participate in ongoing projects, or to begin their own projects with assistance from the faculty.
 Interns who wish to develop a research career may, with the approval of the faculty, devote a portion of their time to mentored research activities.

-The Section of the History of Psychiatry and Behavioral Sciences: Members of the section (psychiatrists, historians, and psychologists, as well as residents, interns and medical students) actively pursue a variety of research, ranging from Renaissance psychiatry to topics in the twentieth century.
+The Section of the History of Psychiatry and Behavioral Sciences: Members of the section (psychiatrists, historians and psychologists, as well as residents, interns and medical students) actively pursue a variety of research, ranging from Renaissance psychiatry to topics in the twentieth century.
 Many of these projects deal with the relationship between historical experience and contemporary problems.
 In addition to research, the faculty includes active teachers in the department.